Operation Uganda Renewed: Students, faculty give new life to 1960s initiative supporting African culture, history

 Betty Bowe Castor ’63 Lecture & Banquet

-The inaugural Betty Bowe Castor ’63 Lecture & Banquet is slated for Saturday, Oct.
-5, in the Eynon Ballroom of the Chamberlain Student Center.
-Damascus Kafumbe, the Edward C. Knox Professor of International Studies and chair of the Department of Music at Middlebury College, will be the speaker.
+The inaugural Betty Bowe Castor ’63 Lecture & Banquet was held Oct.
+5 in the Eynon Ballroom of the Chamberlain Student Center.
+Damascus Kafumbe, the Edward C. Knox Professor of International Studies and chair of the Department of Music at Middlebury College, was the speaker.

-Tickets for the banquet are $100 and can be reserved online.
-Proceeds will go toward Abaine’s education at Rowan, as well as the education of future international students, according to History Professor Bill Carrigan.
+Proceeds went toward Abaine’s education at Rowan, as well as the education of future international students, according to History Professor Bill Carrigan.

 “We consider this to be a lifelong commitment,” says Carrigan.
 “After Denis finishes his studies, we expect it will continue.”

-At the banquet, attendees will have the opportunity to hear Kafumbe’s address, learn more about Abaine and honor some of the original members of Operation Uganda.
+At the banquet, attendees had the opportunity to hear Kafumbe’s address, learn more about Abaine and honor some of the original members of Operation Uganda.
 Among them: Castor, Margaret Jackson and Barbara Kyritsis, Class of 1963, and Carole Leporati, Su Bittel and Ronald Weisberger, Class of 1965.

 Castor’s gift also is funding the establishment of the Operation Uganda Digital Collection & Exhibit, an online archive containing historic records that highlight the educational journey of Operation Uganda and its role in teaching the South Jersey region about Africa.